TariqAHassan/BioVida/docs/GettingStarted.rst

 Getting Started
 ---------------

-This library is primarily intended to help solve an outstanding problem in biomedical data science: a lack of usable data.
-While impressive data mining work in bioinformatics in recent years has helped build clean databases of known gene-disease associations, a poverty of machine learning ready biomedical images persists.
-BioVida is designed to automate this process, reducing, if not eliminating, the need for data cleaning, freeing you up to focus on data analysis itself.
+This library is primarily intended to collect, integrate and automatically clean biomedical data stored in public online databases.
+This makes it is a nascent effort in using software in conjunction with machine learning to automatically construct novel data sets which *appear* to have been created by hand.
+It is hoped that this will catalyze new understanding by transforming large repositories of messy data into clean datasets easily amenable to data analysis.

-While focused on image data, BioVida is able to curate a broad range of biomedical data including diagnostics and genomics.
+BioVida aims to curate a broad range of biomedical information, including diagnostic and genomic data.
-Some of this is accomplished using standard programming techniques, the rest using neural networks.
-It is important to note that the neural networks are intended to operate seamlessly *behind the scenes*.
-Standard use of the library will never bring you into direct contact with anything other than their output.
+A particular focus however is placed on image data as historically this has been a highly intransigent problem.
+Excitingly, with recent advances in so-called 'deep' learning and convolutional neural networks, this problem is quickly becoming tractable.
+This library makes extensive use of these advances, with these tools and other operating seamlessly *behind the scenes* to help process harvested data.

 The guide below provides a brief introduction to getting started with BioVida.